Fabian Osuji

-Fabian Ngozichukwu Chinedum Osuji (20 January 1942 – 28 February 2024) was a Nigerian politician who was the Federal Minister of Education in Nigeria from July 2003 until March 2005.
+Fabian Ngozichukwu Chinedum Osuji (20 January 1942 – 28 February 2024) was a Nigerian academic and politician who was the Federal Minister of Education in Nigeria from July 2003 until March 2005.

 Academic career

 Osuji attended Holy Ghost College, Owerri, Government College Umuahia, the University of Nigeria in Nsukka, and the University of Ibadan.
 He undertook his post-doctoral research at Imperial College London.
 He was a lecturer, senior lecturer and associate professor in the Department of Zoology, University of Ibadan (1973–1981), and became a member of the university's senate.
 He was also a visiting scientific fellow at the International Atomic Energy Agency and the Food and Agriculture Organization.

 Osuji held multiple deanships, including of the College of Science, Dean of the College of Postgraduate Studies, Deputy Vice-Chancellor and member of the Governing Council of Imo State University.
 He was also a visiting professor to several universities within and outside Nigeria.
 Osuji participated in the development of university education in Nigeria through policy making, research and publications.
 He had over 35 published papers and books.
 Osuji was professor of Applied Biology at St. John's University, New York from 1997 to 1999.